x

 Goines lied to get a warrant in the 2019 "no-knock" raid that led to the deaths of Dennis Tuttle and Rhogena Nicholas and their dog.

-HOUSTON, Texas — Jurors have returned three guilty verdicts in the murder trial of former Houston police narcotics officer Gerald Goines
+HOUSTON, Texas — Jurors have returned three guilty verdicts in the murder trial of former Houston police officer Gerald Goines

 The ex-cop was charged with two counts of felony murder in the 2019 shooting deaths of Dennis Tuttle and Rhogena Nicholas.
 The couple was gunned down during a botched drug raid at their Harding Street home.